ali-yildirim/casestudy/Readme.md

 docker-compose up --build
 ```

-This command will build the Docker images and start the container for MySQL service
+This command will build the Docker images and start the container for MySQL service.

 2. Unit Testing